zeus-volkov-systems/messageapi/README.md

 gradle
 ```

-This will install MessageAPI to the local repository as an UberJAR on disk (usually in ~/.m2).
+If tests complete successfully, gradle will install MessageAPI to the local repository as an UberJAR on disk (usually in ~/.m2).
+UberJARs contain all of their dependencies, so the package can be run, for example, in a Java-enabled JupyterNotebook Kernel.
+Gradle will also create the javadocs (groovydocs) in the build directory ($PACKAGE/build/docs/groovydoc/index.html).

+## Package Dependencies

-Beyond the core Java library, the main MessageAPI package uses only SimpleJSON as a dependency.
+Beyond the core Java library, the main MessageAPI package uses only SimpleJSON as a dependency - this will be pulled during build.
 Other dependencies are installed for the purposes of running tests, including Groovy, Spock, SLF4J, and SpockReports.
+These are also pulled in during build.

 ## Developer Guide